 - The City of Auburn designates certain days to be observed as paid holidays.
-Temporary, seasonal, occasional part-time or full time employees, regularly scheduled technical assistants and interns do not qualify for paid holidays or any other fringe benefits afforded to full time employees.
+Temporary, seasonal, occasional part-time or full time employees do not qualify for paid holidays.
 However, regularly scheduled part-time employees will receive holiday pay calculated by the average hours per day worked.

 - 2. The following days shall constitute paid holidays:

 - a.
 New Years' Day;

 - b.
 Memorial Day;

 - c.
 Independence Day;

 - d.
 Labor Day;

 - e.
 Thanksgiving Day;

 - f.
 Day following Thanksgiving;

 - g.
 Christmas Day; and

 - h.
 Floating Holiday to be determined by the Mayor at the beginning of each calendar year.

-- 3. To be eligible to receive holiday pay, the employee must be present on their scheduled working day preceding the paid holiday and on their first scheduled working day following the paid holiday.
+- To be eligible to receive holiday pay, the employee must be present on their scheduled working day preceding the paid holiday and on their first scheduled working day following the paid holiday.
 All categories of benefit days will count as being present the day before and/or after a holiday.

 - 4. If any holidays fall on a Saturday, the preceding Friday shall be the observed holiday.
 If any holiday falls on a Sunday the following Monday shall be the observed holiday.
-This practice may be altered if designated by the Mayor.
-A final designation of the holiday schedule shall be filed with the Office of the Clerk-Treasurer, the City Departments, and the Board of Public Works and Safety prior to the first meeting of each year.
-Said holiday schedule shall include the designation of January 1 in the year after the upcoming year, so as to provide at least a year's
+This practice may be altered if designated different by the Mayor prior to the holiday.